The Mall at Johnson City to add new businesses as early as this spring

 Now, the Mall at Johnson City will add a few more eateries and retail stores to its roster, starting this Spring 2021.

-Johnson City-Jonesborough-Washington County Chamber of Commerce president and CEO, Bob Cantler said, “Home Goods is coming on board, Chicken Salad Chick and Chipotle.”
+“Home Goods is coming on board, Chicken Salad Chick and Chipotle,” said Johnson City-Jonesborough-Washington County Chamber of Commerce President and CEO Bob Cantler.

 The Mall at Johnson City is one of Northeast Tennessee’s retail cores.